 Yes indeed Japan hires foreigners!
 But depending on the kind of job you want, there may be certain requirements such as a particular visa or a university degree.
 For employment by an English school, a spousal visa or a degree is most often required.
-The alternative is finding a Japanese local or company who will sponsor your visa.
+The alternative is finding a Japanese local company that will sponsor your visa.
 For hospitality work, to legally gain employment it depends on the type of license the bar or restaurant has.
-For example, with a student visa you may be ok to work in restaurants, but not bars or hooters.
+For example, with a student visa you may be ok to work in restaurants, but not bars or Hooters.

 Japan, a center of a prominent and abundant culture, has been on the bucket list of Western foreigners and neighboring Asian countries alike.
 After all, it is filled to the brim with promising attractions found exclusively in the land of the rising sun.
 Japan is astonishingly versatile in that it is a highly advanced country regarding modern technology.
 However, it is still observing the oldest of their traditions that have existed for thousands of years.
 The latter explains why Japanese people have maintained a polite and respectful custom- more reason to love the country when you finally decide to pick up your passport.